xdth/apex/docs/exercises-library.md

 5. Rotate torso to touch dumbbell to floor on each side
 6. Control the movement through full range of motion
 7. Maintain braced core throughout

-**Common Errors**:
-- Rounding the lower back
-- Using arms instead of core to move weight
-- Insufficient rotation range
-- Moving too quickly/using momentum
-- Dropping chest toward knees

-**Training Tips**:
-- Focus on rotating from the waist
-- Keep chest elevated throughout
-- Start with lighter weight or no weight
-- For progression, increase elevation of feet